 A team that enters an SPA-sanctioned event must play in all pool play or roundrobin games to be eligible to advance and play in the championship tournament bracket.
-PENALTY: Any failure to do so will result in the team being seeded last AND automatically forfeiting their first game of bracket play and being placed directly into the loser's bracket.
+PENALTY: Any failure to do so will result in the team being seeded last.